lohithareddy2511/Brain_Tumor_Detector_App_in_MATLAB/README.md

 The tool is built using **MATLAB App Designer components**, providing an intuitive and visually interactive platform for beginners to explore medical image processing.

+## How It Works

+**1. What is MRI?**
+MRI (Magnetic Resonance Imaging) is a powerful medical imaging technique used to visualize the brain and other soft tissues.
+It works by using strong magnetic fields and radio waves to produce detailed images of organs and tissues inside the body.
+MRI is particularly useful for brain imaging because it offers excellent contrast between different soft tissues, which helps in identifying abnormalities like tumors.

+In brain MRIs, a tumor typically appears as a region with different intensity (brighter or darker) compared to surrounding tissue.
+This contrast makes it possible to detect tumors visually and computationally.

+**2. Preprocessing with Median Filtering**
+MRI images often contain noise, which can obscure details and affect further analysis.
+To address this, the first step in processing is to remove the noise using a median filter.

+Median filtering is a non-linear process used to remove noise while preserving edges.
+It works by sliding a small window (usually 3x3 or 5x5) over each pixel in the image and replacing the central pixel with the median value of the surrounding pixels.
+Unlike averaging filters, the median filter is very effective at removing salt-and-pepper noise without blurring edges.

+This preprocessing step improves the clarity of the image, which is crucial for accurately detecting edges and segmenting tumor regions.

+**3. Edge Detection Using Sobel Operator**
+Once the image is denoised, the next step is to identify the edges of various structures within the brain.
+Edge detection highlights areas of the image where there is a sudden change in intensity—typically indicating boundaries between different tissues or between a tumor and normal brain matter.

+This app uses the Sobel operator, a classical edge detection method that computes the gradient of image intensity.
+It uses two 3x3 kernels (for horizontal and vertical gradients), then combines these to estimate the magnitude of the gradient at each point in the image.
+The result is an image where bright lines indicate edges.

+Detecting edges helps localize the boundaries of the tumor and supports more accurate segmentation.

+**4. Tumor Segmentation and Detection**
+After identifying the edges, the app proceeds to detect the tumor by segmenting the image into regions.

+The segmentation process involves:

+Thresholding the filtered grayscale image into a binary image, where bright areas (likely tumors) become white and the rest black.

+Labeling the connected white regions using bwlabel, which assigns a unique label to each connected component.

+Analyzing these labeled regions using regionprops, which extracts features like area and solidity.

+The algorithm selects the most solid and largest region under the assumption that tumors are usually solid and prominent in size.

+The detected tumor region is then dilated slightly to make it more visible, and its boundary is traced and overlaid in yellow on the original image.

+This method is rule-based and straightforward, offering a transparent and explainable approach to tumor detection suitable for educational purposes.

 ## ✨ Features

 - 🖼️ **Load grayscale or RGB MRI scans**